0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 3/FOD 2 Week 3 - Day 1.md

 - **How long** will each task take to complete?
 - Do any tasks require other tasks to be completed first?

-## Using a Gantt Chart
+# Using a Gantt Chart

-A gantt chart is a living document that maps out the entire proejct
+A gantt chart is a living document that maps out the entire project

 **Expect change** in your Gantt chart if tassks need to be modified